securzecom/dpdpa-docs/docs/1. Overview/Rights of Data Principals.md

 :::warning Statutory retention overrides erasure
 If law requires keeping data (e.g., AML, taxation, medical record laws), fiduciaries **must** retain it.
 Provide **partial-grant** with rationale and the **future deletion date**.
 :::

+Post erasure a certificate or communication confirming that this has been done needs to be sent to subject.

 ---